ychin/brainpass/README.md

 - webworker to do in the background
 - is there a way to incrementally hash?
 - local storage stores websites for me
+- username to help salt the result
+- Custom salt for us to regenerate passwords for compromised websites
 - random passphrase generator
  - different languages
 - verifier to make sure we typed the correct password